Phase Noise in Real-World Twin-Field Quantum Key Distribution: TF-QKD protocols and role of laser phase noise

 The \gls{SNS} protocol uses the Z basis for encoding \cite{Wang_Twinfieldquantumkey_2018}, depending on the decision by Alice and Bob to send a number state or not.
 The decoy-state approach to phase error estimation is performed via interferometric measurement in the X basis.
 For applying standard decoy expressions, notice that the global phase is still randomized by Alice and Bob, but can be reconciled after Charlie's communication of measurement outcome.
 In contrast, in the \gls{CAL} protocol, the X basis is used for encoding \cite{CurtyAzumaLo2019}, and coherent states with two possible phases with $\pi$ difference are interfered in Charlie.
 Complementary, the counting Z basis is used in the decoy-state analysis, without need for reconciling the global phase.
 Both protocols remove the possible security issue in the original \gls{TFQKD} protocol, related to the need of revealing the global phase at each time window.

 The secret key per transmitted signal for the original \gls{SNS} protocol is formulated in Eq.~\ref{SNSrate1} and we report here its formulation when \gls{SNS-AOPP} is used:

-While the description of the symbols in the equation is postponed to App.~\ref{app:SNSprotocol}, we discuss here the effect of phase fluctuations in the lasers and in the fiber on the error terms, which dominate the behaviour of the key rate formula. $E'_Z$, the bit-flip error rate, is inherently independent of the phase fluctuations, since the encoding in the Z basis is phase-independent, given the previous considerations.
+While the description of the symbols in the equation is postponed to Appendix~\ref{app:SNSprotocol}, we discuss here the effect of phase fluctuations in the lasers and in the fiber on the error terms, which dominate the behavior of the key rate formula. $E'_\text{Z}$, the bit-flip error rate, is inherently independent of the phase fluctuations, since the encoding in the Z basis is phase-independent, given the previous considerations.
 The \gls{QKD} phase error rate $\bar{e}_1^{' \text{ph}}$, on the other hand, contains terms related to the phase fluctuations, since there the parties perform an interferometric measurement.
-In the \gls{CAL} protocol, the secret key per transmitted signal is estimated as Eq.~\ref{CALrate1} of App.~\ref{app:CALprotocol}, that we report here:
+In the \gls{CAL} protocol, the secret key per transmitted signal is estimated as Equation~\ref{CALrate1} of Appendix~\ref{app:CALprotocol}, that we report here:

-In this case, contrary to the \gls{SNS} protocol, the bit-flip error $e_{X,k_c k_d}$ is increased in the presence of phase fluctuations while $\bar{e}_{Z,k_c k_d}$ does not depend on them, since in the Z basis the states used for the decoy analysis are phase-randomized.
+In this case, contrary to the \gls{SNS} protocol, the bit-flip error $e_{X,k_\text{c} k_\text{d}}$ is increased in the presence of phase fluctuations while $\bar{e}_{Z,k_\text{c} k_\text{d}}$ does not depend on them, since in the Z basis the states used for the decoy analysis are phase-randomized.